 Gaps in Traditional Supply Chain Auditing

-Lag time and periodic scope: Risks can emerge between audits, leaving critical issues unresolved.
+❗ Lag time and periodic scope: Risks can arise between audit cycles, allowing critical issues to remain unresolved for extended periods.

-Misreporting risk: Relying on self-reports and paper records often leads to inconsistencies and errors.
+❗ Misreporting risk: Heavy reliance on self-reported data and paper-based records increases the likelihood of inconsistencies and errors.

-No “what if” scenarios: Traditional audits lack the ability to anticipate potential disruptions or cascading failures.
+❗ No “what if” scenarios: Traditional audits lack simulation capabilities to anticipate disruptions or cascading failures across the supply chain.

-To effectively address the evolving nature of supply chains, continuous monitoring and real-time responses are essential.
+➤ To effectively address the evolving nature of supply chains, continuous monitoring and real-time response capabilities are essential.

 Are manual supply chain audits leaving you exposed to risks?